Accusations of modernism and protestantism against Cardinal Newman

 ‘But the sense of right and wrong, which is the first element in religion, is so delicate, so fitful, so easily puzzled, obscured, perverted, so subtle in its argumentative methods, so impressible by education, so biassed by pride and passion, so unsteady in its course, that, in the struggle for existence amid the various exercises and triumphs of the human intellect, this sense is at once the highest of all teachers, yet the least luminous; and the Church, the Pope, the Hierarchy are, in the Divine purpose, the supply of an urgent demand.’[12]

-In the sections censured by Bishop Sanborn, Newman is talking about the importance of conscience in human life.
+In the sections censured by the bishop, Newman is talking about the importance of conscience in human life.
 He uses ecclesiastical language to illustrate this – Vicar of Christ, priest, sacerdotal principle – but there can be no confusion about his meaning to an unprejudiced mind.

 He is talking about conscience in relation to morality, and about something natural, distinct from the order of grace – whilst acknowledging that the same God who speaks to us through grace and revelation also speaks to us, in a different means, through nature.